samirettali/kali/README.md

-# My Kali setup for CTFs
+# My VM for CTFs
-This is my Kali Linux setup for CTFs.
+This is my VM for CTFs, it is based on Debian Sid and uses Kali's repos for some tools.

 It uses Vagrant to create the virtual machine on Virtualbox and Ansible to install and configure the software and the tools.

 In the `Vagrantfile` there are the settings for the VM, I've assigned 8 cores , 8 gigabytes of RAM and I forwarded some ports.

 You can read the `Playbook.yml` file that contains all the tools that will be installed.
-Some of them are from the official repositories, some are compiled from Go sources, and the others are from online Git repositories
+Some of them are from the official repositories, some are compiled from Go sources and the others are from online Git repositories

-At the end of the setup there will be three folders in the home called `Tools`, `Wordlists` and `Resources`.
+At the end of the setup there will be three folders in the home folder called `Tools`, `Wordlists` and `Resources`.

 ## Requirements